alphagov/govuk-developer-docs/source/manual/business-readiness-update-content.html.md

 ## Updating content

 Content is curated and added to a [spreadsheet][] by the content team.
 Developer help is needed to upload the content.
-We do this by converting the spreadsheet into a CSV, including it [govuk-app-deplopment-secrets][govuk-app-deployment-secrets] and then releasing rummager.
+We do this by converting the spreadsheet into a CSV, including it in [govuk-app-deplopment-secrets][govuk-app-deployment-secrets] and then releasing rummager.

 The process of converting the spreadsheet into a CSV involves removing a header row and converting windows encoded line breaks if present.
-There is a script to do this.
+There is a [script](https://github.com/alphagov/govuk-app-deployment-secrets/blob/master/bin/prep_csv) to do this.

 1. Make sure the “List of documents with facets” tab is selected and download the spreadsheet as csv:

     ![download](images/download.png)